January 3, 2019

 Karmaloop used discounts as purchase incentives.

-Low value or discounted Gift Cards might work even better for a Shopify store.
+Low value or discounted Rewards might work even better for your store.

 Maybe your MVPs (most valuable purchasers) buy items every month.

 Give them a pack of five low-value Gift Cards, the first redeemable in January, the second in February, and so on.